imgradeone/DDLCModTemplate-Chinese-next/README.md

 ---

-Copyright © 2019-2021 GanstaKingofSA.
+Copyright © 2019-2021 Bronya-Rand.
 All rights reserved.

 Modified and translated by imgradeone.